portrik/portrik/README.md

 * Python
   * Because it is everywhere
   * It is a nice change of pace compared to the rest
-  * Also people pay me to work with it
+  * People also pay me to work with it
 * Dart
   * It actually is a lovely language
   * With that said, I hate Flutter.
 Boilerplate and all